DisnakeDev/disnake/CONTRIBUTING.md

 This policy **applies to all parts of the project**, including, but not limited to, code contributions, documentation contributions, and conversations in issues/pull requests.
 An **exception** applies specifically for translating texts to interact with issues, pull requests, or discussions in the repository.

-Not only is AI-generated content typically a detriment to the overall quality of the issue tracker and codebase, resulting in additional work for maintainers and often wasting valuable time; it also raises concerns about copyright and ownership of intellectual property, as LLMs have been shown to occasionally reproduce copyrighted material verbatim, and it remains unclear whether the output of LLMs is copyrightable in the first place.
+AI-generated content is typically a detriment to the overall quality of the issue tracker and codebase, resulting in additional work for maintainers and often wasting valuable time; additionally, it raises concerns about copyright and ownership of intellectual property, and it remains unclear whether the output of LLMs is copyrightable in the first place.
 Generative AI tools, by their own nature, cannot assess the accuracy or correctness of their own responses/outputs, which makes them unsuitable for environments such as this project, where the responsibility of verifying and correcting potentially entirely fabricated changes is then pushed onto the reviewers.

 **As such, if you encounter a bug or would like to see a new feature but don't feel equipped to make these changes yourself, please consider opening a bug report/feature request instead.**